Fourier transform of the hyperbola and its role in hyperbolic photonics: Graphical representation

 which also describes a family of hyperbolas parametrized by $\Lambda$ (see Fig.~\ref{Fig:regI}a), but this time, all with their major axes oriented along the $x$ direction.
 As before, the foci of these hyperbolas shift away linearly with an increasing hyper-radius, and their asymptotes are given by the same two straight lines of the separatrix.
 Now, contrary to before, the functional dependence of the transform on the hyper-radius, as illustrated in the inset of Fig.~\ref{Fig:regI}a, shows oscillations in addition to decay.
 This results in a fringe pattern in the major region with the undulations traced out by a series of coasymptotic hyperbolas~\cite{[{Readers familiar with special relativity would notice that such coasymptotoic hyperbolas also appear in describing the motion of a uniformly accelerated body in the spacetime diagram by Rindler coordinates.
 For details, see }]misner1973gravitation} (see Fig.~\ref{Fig:regI}b).
 Also note how the transform decays monotonically from the separatrix ridges.\\

-Combining the individual picture-pieces of all three regions gives us the complete graphical representation of the Fourier transform of a hyperbola, akin to Fig.~\ref{Fig:intro}b, corresponding to the fields radiated by a point source in a hyperbolic medium.
+Combining the individual contributions of all three regions gives us the complete graphical representation of the Fourier transform of a hyperbola, akin to Fig.~\ref{Fig:intro}b, corresponding to the fields radiated by a point source in a hyperbolic medium.
 Note the coherence among the three regions with a blow-up in the separatrix and decay on either side.
 Interestingly, the decay in the major region is much slower than that in the minor region.
 This is due to the fact that, away from the origin, the transform value in the major region scales as $ 1/{\sqrt{\kappa \Lambda}}$, whereas in the minor region it scales as ${e^{- \kappa \Lambda}}/{\sqrt{\kappa \Lambda}}$~\cite{arfken2011mathematical}.
+As the dispersion hyperbolas change in eccentricity, orientation or size, the corresponding transform patterns change accordingly, as shown in Fig.~\ref{Fig:other}.
+For hyperbolas with smaller eccentricity, the major region expands (see Fig.~\ref{Fig:other}a), whereas for larger eccentricity it contracts (see Fig.~\ref{Fig:other}b).
+Interchanging the directions of major and minor axes likewise swaps the corresponding major and minor regions in the transform (see Fig.~\ref{Fig:other}c).
+When the overall size of the hyperbola is scaled up, the fringes become more closely spaced (see Fig.~\ref{Fig:other}d).
 Now, why is the Fourier transform of a hyperbola the way it is, why does it have fringes on one region while in the other region it is structureless, how do we interpret it physically -- we answer these questions in the next section.